flatpak/flatpak-docs/docs/hosting-a-repository.rst

       ARCH: x86_64
     extends: .setup
     script:
+      # Build the app, ARCH should be host arch, BRANCH can be specified or if not it will default to master, see man flatpak-manifest > branch
       - flatpak-builder build --arch=${ARCH} --user --install-deps-from=flathub --gpg-sign=${GPG_KEY_ID} --disable-rofiles-fuse --disable-updates --force-clean --repo=repo ${BRANCH:+--default-branch=$BRANCH} ${MANIFEST_PATH}
     stage: build-x86_64